jmd-dk/concept/doc/tutorial/gadget.rst

    that cell-vertex discretisation is superior to its cell-centred cousin.
    The improvement came from using the *same* discretisation.

-   The real solution would be to redo the initial conditions without the isotropies, e.g. using what is known as *glass* (pre-)initial conditions, though this feature is not (yet) available in CO\ *N*\ CEPT.
+   Presumably the observed difference in results for the two discretisation schemes would be much smaller had the initial conditions not contained the strong anisotropies, e.g. if they had been generated from *glass* pre-initial conditions.
+This feature is not (yet) available in CO\ *N*\ CEPT.

+   Though undesirable when comparing against GADGET-2, CO\ *N*\ CEPT additionally effectively allows for simultaneous usage of both discretisation schemes by carrying out both of them followed by an *interlacing* step to combine the results.
+This technique effectively halves the discretisation scale, reducing the numerical artefacts.
+For more information about potential interlacing, see the ``potential_options`` parameter :doc:`here </parameters/numerical_parameters>`.

    Another solution is to apply a random spatial shift to the potential grid at each time step, an approach built into GADGET-4.
+While the size of individual force errors remain the same, their directions are now uncorrelated in time.

-   The mismatch between results of cell-centred and cell-vertex simulations is reduced for larger simulations, as the details of what's going on at the scale of half a grid cell become more negligible for the whole.
+   The mismatch between results of cell-centred and cell-vertex simulations is reduced for larger simulations, as the details of what's going on at the scale of a grid cell becomes more negligible for the whole.
 Thus for large (say :math:`N \gtrsim 512^3`) simulations, we may ignore this issue.